hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/custom-database-functions.md

 - **Example #4:** Function `coalesce(a, ...)` with a vararg.

   Six factory methods are included, one per Expression type.
 Notice the pattern is a vararg `#{?, ?}`.
-Also notice that it also bundles the received parameters using `Function.bundle(a, b)` since the factory can only receive one parameter of type `Expression[]`:
+Also notice that it also bundles the received parameters using `Function.bundle(a, b)` since the factory can only receive one parameter of type `Expression[]`.

+  Notice that the factory methods need to accept at least one parameter to clearly distinguish the type of the function:

         public NumberFunction coalesce(NumberExpression a, NumberExpression... b) {
           return Function.returnsNumber("coalesce(#{?, ?})", Function.bundle(a, b));